ipavlov93/telemetry-demo/telemetry-node/README.md

    docker pull 93catdog/telemetry-node:demo
 `

+2. Create namespace in K8s cluster (if it does not exist):

+`
+kubectl config set-context --current --namespace=telemetry-demo `

+3. Set current namespace:

+`
+kubectl create namespace telemetry-demo
+`

-2. Create env config map.
+4. Create env config map.
 Ensure that name is the same as in telemetry-node-deployment.yaml and .env file exists with given path.

 `
 kubectl create configmap telemetry-node-env \
 --from-env-file=.env
 `

-3. Apply deployments with values using helm:
+5. Apply deployments with values using helm:

 `
 cd k8s/telemetry-node